 Instead, what was clear from the speech, as scripted by his stereotypes in their professional sycophancy circles, is the same lame repetition of unity being not negotiable.

-In a lame, tangential argument almost devoid of basic human introspection, the Nigerian president reminded the nation that Ojukwu, rebel leader of Biafra separatist war of 1967, had dined in his Daura mansion in 2015 and had agreed that Nigeria remained united.
-Yet fifty years after Biafra, the Nigerian military school trained general could not apologise honestly how he and past leaders had failed to unite the country on true egalitarian principles of fairness and justice.
+In a lame, tangential argument almost devoid of basic introspection of human consciemce, the Nigerian president reminded the nation that Ojukwu, rebel leader of Biafra separatist war of 1967, had dined in his Daura mansion in 2005 and had agreed that Nigeria remained united.
+Yet fifty years after Biafra, the Nigerian military school trained general has been unable to apologise honestly how he and past leaders had failed to unite the country on true egalitarian principles of fairness and justice.
 Till date, the south east and the delta are the pariah region of successive governments led by every northern Nigerian army general.

 Recruitment and promotion scandals trail his DSS, Immigration and Police.
 Nigeria Police - they still call it "Police Force" contrary to civilised world practice - still extorts money from millions of Nigerians for bail while forcing them to sign the bond that Bail is Free.
 Buhari knows this, yet he insists that his motley psychotic kinsmen remain in control, issuing useless executive orders from time to time in mimicry of the other sitting ignoramus at America's White House.